 The graphs were designed using GraphPad Prism 8 software, while the statistical analysis of the study was performed using SPSS-16 software.
-The results were analyzed using one-way ANOVA followed by Tukey's post-hoc are presented test.
-The data as mean±standard deviation (SD), and a p<0.05 was considered statistically significant.
+The results were analyzed using one-way ANOVA followed by Tukey's post-hoc presented test.
+The data are as mean±standard deviation (SD), and a p<0.05 considered statistically was significant.